Coney Weston: Current Day

 Coney Weston is stretched along two roads, Thetford Road (going from the north west to south-east) and The Street (heading east).

 In 1988 the population of the village was doubled by a boundary change which officially incorporated the Swan end of Barningham into Coney Weston.
 At present there are 323 people on the electoral roll living in around 150 houses.

 The small church of St Mary (OS grid TL9778) is of the English Decorated style of the mid-14th century.
 Its nave roof is thatch on the original scissor truss roof.
 The tower fell in 1690 and was not rebuilt.
 It is not known for certain why the church stands a mile to the east away from the village.
+However, there was a tunnel from the cellar that connected the Hall to St Mary.
+The entrance of which can still be discerned in the brickwork under the Hall.
 The church has regular services and is part of the United Benefice of Stanton, Hopton, Market Weston, Barningham & Coney Weston.

 There are no shops but there is a pub (Swan IP31 1DN), three farms, two builders yards, hairdressers, a cattery, a sawmill and timber yard, a wood sculpture yard, a nursery, a game farm and a telephone exchange.

 The Swan, on the Thetford Rd has hosted Frogstock in 2009 and may return sometime in the future and an incredibly well funded bowls club.

 For recreation there is a playing field which had a small children's playground.
 There is also a well-used village hall.
 There are five public footpaths.

 The village school was closed in the 1950s but there are primary schools at Barningham and Hopton and secondary schools at Blackbourne Middle School at Stanton and Thurston Upper School.

 There is no doctor’s surgery in the village but there are surgeries locally at Hopton and Stanton.

 Two miles from the Norfolk/Suffolk border.